tahiri-lab/KMeansPhyloTreesClustering/README.md

 You can also use your own data, please ensure that the file respect the needed format.

 # Output
+Output folder will be created on your machine when executing "make install" command from src directory.

 See the folder "output"
 The output is in the following files:
 1) stat.csv - for the clustering statistics.